 This module is for parents and guardians of children with disabilities or special needs.
-You are already your child's most committed advocate, and no doubt you've faced obstacles with schools and other institutions.
-We want to help you be effective as you interact with the Scouting program and Scouting America volunteer leaders.
+In your role, you are already your child's primary caregiver and most committed advocate.
+You no doubt have encountered obstacles when interacting with schools and other institutions.
+Our purpose here is to help you be effective in your role as you interact with the Scouting program and BSA volunteer leaders.
 This discussion assumes you are already familiar with the information in Module B about the Basics of Scouting.